aliyun/fc-runtime-go-sdk/events/README_SLS.md

 )

 func HandleRequest(ctx context.Context, event SlsEvent) (string, error) {
-	fmt.Printf("hello,the name of your logstoreName is %s", event.Source.LogstoreName) return fmt.Sprintf("hello,the name of your projectName is %s",event.Source.ProjectName), nil }
+	fmt.Printf("hello,the name of your logstoreName is %s", *event.Source.LogstoreName) return fmt.Sprintf("hello,the name of your projectName is %s",*event.Source.ProjectName), nil }

 func main() {